WatForm/fortress/README.md

 * a first-order logic theory specified in SMT-LIB 2.6 format (the UF fragment), and
 * a domain size ("scope") for each sort.

-It answers whether the theory has a satisfying interpretation (a "model") with respect to those domain sizes.
+It answers whether the theory has a satisfying interpretation (a "model" or "solution") with the given domain sizes.

 Fortress was original described in the paper "Finite Model Finding Using the Logic of Equality with Uninterpreted Functions", [available here](https://cs.uwaterloo.ca/~nday/pdf/refereed/2016-VaDa-fm.pdf), and has been re-implemented to create a powerful and general tool.